escalate/multi-gitter-scripts/jobs/contributing/CONTRIBUTING.md

 Before reporting a bug, please check the existing issues on [GitHub Issues](https://github.com/${REPOSITORY}/issues?q=label%3Abug) to avoid duplicates.
 If your issue is not listed, you can report it via [GitHub Issues](https://github.com/${REPOSITORY}/issues/new).
 A good bug report should include:

-Bugs should be reported via .
-A good bug report should include:

 - Clear steps to reproduce the issue
 - Expected vs. actual behavior
 - Relevant logs or error messages